Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/bunny-bidding/rules/_index.md

 All players draw their hand back up to the hand limit.
 (Which is 3 tiles by default.)
 Next round!

-Crucially, you only score points for collected eggs that are the same as your secret Goal Egg.
+Crucially, you only score points for collected eggs that are the same as one of your secret Goal Eggs!
 Any other regular egg is worth nothing to you.

 @TODO: IMAGE EXAMPLE